 - Put the figs in the oven for almost a day and a half or 36 hours.
 In this span of time, you have to turn the fruit on the other side for drying evenly from time to time.

-Let the figs cool first and then store in an airtight container.
-Put in fridge or in Freezer.
+Let the figs cool first and then store it in an airtight container.
+Put in the fridge or in the freezer.
 If placed in the freezer, dried figs can stay up to a couple of years and still preserve its sweetness.

 Drying figs in the food dehydrator

-- Turn the dehydrator to 135 C or fruit setting.
+- Turn the dehydrator to 135 F or fruit setting.

 - Wash the figs with tap water to clean it.